Self-describing hashes

 When using Multihash, a system warns the consumers of its hash values that these may have to be upgraded in case of a break.
 Even though the system may still only use a single hash function at a time, the use of multihash makes it clear to applications that hash values may use different hash functions or be longer in the future.
 Tooling, applications, and scripts can avoid making assumptions about the length, and read it from the multihash value instead.
 This way, the vast majority of tooling – which may not do any checking of hashes – would not have to be upgraded at all.
 This vastly simplifies the upgrade process, avoiding the waste of hundreds or thousands of software engineering hours, deep frustrations, and high blood pressure.

-A multihash follows the TLV (type-length-value) pattern.
+A multihash follows the TLV

 For example:

-Digest: 41dd7b6443542e75701aa98a0c235951a28a0d851b11564d20022ab11d2589a8
+41dd7b6443542e75701aa98a0c235951a28a0d851b11564d20022ab11d2589a8

 These implementations are available: